theJYC/checkedin./misc/debuglog.md

 ### Cards should always sort display by order of CheckInDate

 This would be a better way of organising the CheckedIn contacts, in order to imply a sense of urgency towards those who are past due.

+### Allow users to press `esc` on keyboard to close modalbox

+This will be integrated soon enough!